Course of the Colorado River: California/Arizona

-Mexico
+Baja California/Sonora

 The Colorado River meets the Mexico–United States border at the Northern International Boundary (NIB), where the Morelos Dam diverts nearly the entire remaining flow into the Reforma Canal and the Tijuana Aqueduct.
 Most of this water is used for irrigation in the Mexicali Valley, one of Mexico's most fertile agricultural regions.
-Below the Morelos Dam the Colorado forms the international border for a short distance, between Baja California and Arizona, before reaching the Southern International Boundary at San Luis Rio Colorado, where it crosses entirely into Mexico.
+Below the Morelos Dam the Colorado is a small stream.
+It forms the international border for a short distance, between Baja California and Arizona, before drying up in the desert and reaching the Southern International Boundary at San Luis Rio Colorado, where it crosses entirely into Mexico.

 For the remainder of its course to the Gulf, the river forms the boundary between Baja California (west) and Sonora (east).
 "River", however, is a misnomer as the Colorado is dry or small stream most of the year, due to its flow being almost completely exhausted by upstream diversions.
 The river bed will occasionally contain water, though, due either to monsoon storms over the Gila River Basin, or more rarely due to a particularly heavy snowmelt in the Rocky Mountains.
 Since the filling of Lake Powell in the 1960s the latter has only occurred four times – the unusually wet years of 1983 through 1986.
 In May 2014, an agreement between the US and Mexican governments known as Minute 319 enabled the intentional release of water into the Colorado River bed for the first time, with the goal of revitalizing the ecosystem of the Colorado River Delta.

 Prior to the mid 20th century, the 3000 mi2 Colorado River Delta provided a rich estuarine marshland; while today it is now essentially desiccated, the river is still an important salt-water estuary resource.
 The estuary of the Colorado River was subjected to a major tidal bore that has almost disappeared with the drastic reduction in the freshwater flow following the irrigation diversions of the Colorado River, and to a lesser extent because of some dredging of the estuary channel.
 The first historical record of the tidal bore was that of the Croatian missionary in Spanish service Father Ferdinand Konščak on 18 July 1746.
 During spring tide conditions, the tidal bore formed in the estuary about Montague Island and propagated upstream.
 It was called locally 'El Burro' or 'burro'.
 Today the tidal bore is rarely seen although there are still some anecdotal observations.